September 2018, Paris

 I prefer improvised serendipity to compulsive planning.

-I also believe that the beauty of a place is given by its people.
+I also believe that the beauty of a place is given by the people who live there.

-Started as a visual diary of the US road trip, On the Road is now a carnet de voyages, a collection of impressions gathered during the travels around the world.
-It’s not a travel guide, so please don’t expect recommendations of where to eat, what to do :).
-This is nothing more than a subjective view on the things and experiences that left their mark on me.
+Started as a visual diary of a US road trip, On the Road is now a carnet de voyages on its own, a collection of impressions gathered during my travels around the world.
+A journey towards the essence of a place.
+Glimpses of the things and experiences that left a mark on me.